 Building a neighbourhood green bin culture

-In June 2017, we plan to do field research in select neighbourhoods to see if there is interest in participating in working with us to increase green bin use.
+Between June 13 – 29, 2017, we are doing field research in select neighbourhoods to talk to you about your green bin use and see if there is interest in participating in working with us to increase green bin use.
 We’ll visit a portion of each neighbourhood to check the response and test which tools and resources work best.

 Investigating multi-residential composting

 We are starting to investigate how we could possibly assist people living in apartments, condos and townhouses to compost their organics.